DataDog/integrations-extras/signl4/README.md

 ### Datadog alerts

-You can alert your SIGNL4 team about new Alerts in Datadog.
-Alerts that get resolved in Datadog will automatically close the alert in SIGNL4.
-In order to do so you need to configure the following.
+You can alert your SIGNL4 team about new alerts in Datadog.
+Alerts that get resolved in Datadog automatically close the alert in SIGNL4.
+In order to do so you need to configure the following:

 1. Navigate to the [Webhooks Integration tile][9].